enliktjioe/oc_notes/oracle_database_19c.md

   -  Drop an index on your own schema or another schema with the DROP INDEX statement
   - When you restore a table and its indexes, the index and its constraints won't have the same name it had originally

+## SET DEFINE OFF / ON

+- Why do we need `SET DEFINE OFF;` or `SET DEFINE ON;`

+  this is used when script contains special characters that may break the execution (in our case it's "&" in the categories part)

+  so whenever a string contains "&", please use SET DEFINE OFF and then SET DEFINE ON in the end of the script

 ## Next Steps